kcl-lang/kcl-lang.io/docs/user_docs/support/faq-kcl.md

 ## 61. What does `version: "v1" = "v1"` mean?

-The first ` "v1" `over here denotes that the type of version is of string literal type.
-The second ` "v1" ` denotes that the default value of version is ` "v1" `.
+The first "v1" over here denotes that the type of version is of string literal type.
+The second "v1" denotes that the default value of version is "v1".